 Most of the European countries and Germany offer affordable education with excellent stay back options.

-How much CGPA is required for MS in CS in Germany?)
+How much CGPA is required for MS in CS in Germany?

 It depends on the university you are applying and the program you are opting for in that particular university.
 Though CGPA is not the only criteria to assess your candidature, the more your CGPA is, the better are chances of your admission.
 To go for an MS in computer science from Germany, the minimum eligibility CGPA is 6.5.
-In order to get admission in a standard university like TU Munich, you need the best score in IELTS and your CGPA must be around 8.5.
+To get admission in a standard university like TU Munich, you need the best score in IELTS and your CGPA must be around 8.5.

 Is GATE required for an MS in CS in Germany?